tkuwill/My-dwm-dotfiles-My-st-config/README.md

 It is my first time to install `st`.
 So the steps may be a little messy.
 </br>PLUS, I don't know HOW to install `st`from `AUR`.
 If you want to install st from AUR, check [st-Archwiki](https://wiki.archlinux.org/title/st).
 </br>I also put my dwm and dmenu's configs here.
 Have a look !
+</br>Also some dmenu's scripts here.
+Have a look !
 </br>**Maybe you can also do more search if you are interested in this**.